Ken Matthews (radio): Career

 During orientation at NC State in August 1980, Matthews visited the campus radio station, WKNC-FM.
 Within a month, he was hosting an overnight show "spinning classical hits from Bach to Debussy".
 He then did a jazz show followed by a rock in the morning.
 He planned to do pre-law and then attend University of North Carolina Law School, but he didn't finish his undergraduate studies, he would joke, as he “was doing too much broadcasting.”

 Matthews did morning contemporary hit radio format in Portland, Maine, oldies format in Cincinnati, and CHR again in Charleston, South Carolina.
 His "most successful run" was decade and a half at WAEB B104 in Allentown, Pennsylvania.
 After being asked to leave in 2006, he "explored other options", e.g., teaching, speaking, real estate, marketing, and television while getting active on Facebook and Twitter.
 This led to his first talk show host position when the programming director from New Jersey 101.5 (WKXW) contacted him with the idea of doing a show based on his Facebook content.
 He was first asked to fill in for Bob Durgin, who had hosted his own show for 24 years at WHP-AM 580 in Harrisburg, in 2011-2012 — then hired as his full-time replacement in 2013.
 He considers this his greatest achievement in radio, a thrilling assignment, considering Durgin was "a market legend".
 "It's a heritage station with a great team, and it's what I enjoy doing."

 "We need more great conversation in public," Matthews says about his show.
 "I like to talk about issues that sometimes make people uncomfortable, but there's a way to talk about any issue that will get people engaged in the conversation and okay with it."
 Jeff Hurley, Regional Program Manager at Clear Channel Media and Entertainment Harrisburg, considers Matthews "the perfect host to drive political discussion in Central Pennsylvania.
 He brings energy and excitement that’s infectious to everyone around him."

 Matthews radio career "comeback" was profiled by local TV station '69 News' WFMZ in early 2019.
-He appeared as a guest on Tucker Carlson's FoxNews TV program just prior to the general election in 2020.
+He appeared as a guest on Tucker Carlson's FoxNews TV program just prior to the general election in 2020, where they discussed numerous extremist right-wing conspiracies, such as Pizzagate and replacement theory.
+Matthews was presented with a commemorative Russian flag, which he considered, "one of the greatest honors of my life".

 Matthews considers Glenn Beck, whose "approach to marketing, business, and media" he admires, a major influence.